 Early Close Procedures have been introduced to both facilitate earlier completion and improve the quality of year-end financial statements.
-Agency and Audit Office feedback indicates Early Close Procedures have assisted in ensuring a smoother year-end process and more effective resolution of issues.
-The focus will continue to be on early identification of emerging issues and reducing misstatements and the underlying causes.
+Agency and Audit Office feedback indicates Early Close Procedures have assisted in ensuring a smoother year-end process and more effective resolution of accounting issues.
+The focus of early close will continue to be on early identification and resolution of emerging issues, asset valuations and reducing misstatements and their underlying causes.